sartography/SpiffWorkflow/doc/bpmn/multiinstance.rst

 collections, or if the loopCardinality is known in advance, although we have not added an example of this to our workflow.

-For more information about MultiInstance Tasks and SpiffWorkflow, see :doc:`advanced`_.
+For more information about MultiInstance Tasks and SpiffWorkflow, see :doc:`/bpmn/advanced`.

 Running The Model
 ^^^^^^^^^^^^^^^^^